-No. Recommendation Risks Agreed Action 8(H) The service should produce a comprehensive service delivery resourcing assessment, and a business case for change if needed.
-This should include a formal assessment of: i Resource to meet demand; ii Skills requirements (for each role); iii The market rate for the roles required (salaries and supplements); iv Staff availability; v Reasonableness of service costs (via market testing or benchmarking); and vi Alternative delivery models for service delivery (for example, shared service agreements with other local authorities).
-In addition, this assessment should also factor in the immediate challenges of implementing both IT and process changes.
-The medium-term impact of a revised policy and procedure and the long-term impact of more effective IT systems (and service demand forecasting) also require consideration.
-The outcome of this assessment should link to Business Improvement Plan Goal 6.
-Service performance requirements are not met due to inadequate staff resources.
-There is a clear need to revof the planning enforcement present additional resource agency staffing at consider However, the resourcing nearest to the requirements Enforcement Policy and Probe influenced by any efficient through the introduction of A short term review of resources in January 2022 before agency placement comes to February).
-A longer-term review of resource in the summer of 202 expectations of the revised Policy and Procedure are in Enterprise system has been the service's ways of working Resources required to under assessment should be inclured to the resources as part of Recomposition. at function; at a is provided by able cost.
-Beeds are directly of the ocedure and may encies gained Enterprise.
-The is provided by able cost.
-Beeds are directly of the ocedure and may encies gained Enterprise.
-The is provided by able cost in the correction of the current of an end (in the interprise) and the interprise and the inter Head of Development Management 31st July 2022 if resources / support available
+No. Recommendation Risks Agreed Action

+No. 8(H) RecommendationThe service should produce a comprehensive service delivery resourcing assessment, and a business case for change if needed.
+This should include a formal assessment of:iResource to meet demand; Risks Service performance requirements are not met due to inadequate staff resources.
+Agreed Action There is a clear need to revolve of the planning enforcement present additional resource agency staffing at consider.
+However, the resourcing nerelated to the requirements Enforcement Policy and Probe influenced by any efficient through the introduction of A short term review of resonade in January 2022 before agency placement comes to February).
+A longer-term review of resonade in the summer of 2022 expectations of the revised Policy and Procedure are interprise system has been the service's ways of working Resources required to under at function; at e is provided by able cost. eeds are directly of the ocedure and may encies gained Enterprise. burcing will be ore the current o an end (in courcing will be 22 once the Enforcement dentified and the n embedded into ng.

+Resources required to unde assessment should be inclu resources as part of Recon uded in the project

+Business Improvement Plan Goal 6.
+Person Responsible Due Date

+Head of Development 31 st July 2022 if

+Management resources /

+Managomont support available